 There are five bedrooms.
 The master bedroom with its en-suite bathroom and separate shower cubicle lies off the dining hall.
 Private and spacious it has super views across to the lake and mountains.

 Downstairs are the remaining bedrooms; one super king-sized double, one twin and two single.
 There is also a family bathroom fully equipped with bath, separate shower, basin and WC.
 There are further separate WCs in the upstairs and downstairs hall areas.

 Games Room & Garden Spaces

-Outside, across from the main building, you will find the games room with a pool table, leather sofas, a log burning stove and doors opening onto the patio and outdoor dining area, giving beautiful views of the mountains & lake.
+Outside, across from the main building, you will find the games room with a pool table, leather sofas and doors opening onto the patio and outdoor dining area, giving beautiful views of the mountains & lake.
 There is also a small breakfast bar area with sink and fridge for drinks preparation.

 Out & About